Skoystah/voucher.io/README.md

 - Retrieve a list of parking vouchers usable for SMS parking in Leuven
 - Filter vouchers by duration and usage
-- Mark vouchers as used so they will no longer be retrieved
+- Mark vouchers as used and remove them once used
-- Web interface for easy voucher lookup and management using a REST API
+- Mobile-friendly Web interface for easy voucher lookup and management using a REST API
-- CLI interface for admin access
+- CLI interface for admin features
-- Add vouchers in bulk via a csv file (under development)
+- Add vouchers in bulk via a pdf file (as received from the Leuven portal) or csv file

 ## Motivation / context

-I have created this application as a learning project to get in touch with various subjects in development.
+I have created this application as a learning project to get in touch with various technologies.
 This explains some architectural decisions, that might seem overkill for an application this small (e.g. Alembic database migrations, distributed Turso database, ...).
 My goal was to create a full end-to-end application, including continuous integration and deployment, and some bells and whistles.

-Subjects that I have learned about:
+A brief summary of the used stack and takeaways:

- - **Python** : Created a full OOP CRUD application.
+ - **Python** : Created a full OOP CRUD application (REST API).
- - **JavaScript** : Basic Javascript to provide interaction between frontend and my REST API
+ - **Javascript** : Basic Javascript to provide interaction between with the REST API
  - **ORM** : Integration of SQL Alchemy and Mapped classes to represent my data.
- - **HTML/CSS** : Creating a basic web page with basic layout to display and manage my data.
+ - **HTML/CSS** : Creating a basic web page with to display and manage my data.
  - **TDD** : Using TDD for a large part of my development in order to have good working Unit tests for the whole scope.
- - **CI/CD** : A basic workflow using GitHub Actions with automated unit tests (unittest), formatting (ruff) and deployment to Google Cloud
+ - **CI/CD** : A basic workflow using GitHub Actions with automated unit tests (unittest), Python formatting (ruff) and deployment to Google Cloud
- - **Docker** : The application is deployed as a Docker image to Google Cloud.
+ - **Docker** : The application is deployed as a Docker image to Google Cloud automatically by GitHub actions
  - **Google Cloud** : Deploying the application on Google Cloud automatically from GitHub (push not pull)
  - **HTTP server** : Creating an HTTP server from scratch using the Python bare http.server library.
  This is not useable in production but provides a more in depth learning experience.
  - **FastAPI** : Implementation of FastAPI to replace HTTP Server (HTTP server still available in separate branch) and simplify the code.
+ - **Security** : Authentication with JWTtoken and session httpsecure cookies.
+Basic secure user/password storage in backend database.

 What I still want to explore further:

 - **More HTML/CSS** : Further polish my frontend part to have a basic yet good looking and user friendly page.
-- **Security** : Add an authentication layer, so only selected users may manage vouchers.
-Optionally extend this system to a limited set of other users.
-- **Features** : Add more features to the application (e.g. add vouchers, remove vouchers, ...), which are now only accessible through the Command Line Interface.
 - **Python tools** : Explore other Python tools (e.g. PyTest, MyPy, FastAPI or Flask)
     - FastAPI has been implemented.